flexsim/FlexSimPy/README.md

 # FlexSimPy

-The FlexSimPy repository includes two primary visual studio projects:
+The FlexSimPy repository includes two primary Visual Studio projects:
   1. The PyConnector project implements the ability to bind the evaluation of nodes in FlexSim's tree to the evaluation of python functions.
-The project is implemented to work with python versions 3.7, 3.8, 3.9 and 3.10.
+The project is implemented to work with python versions 3.9, 3.10, 3.11 and 3.12.
 The output DLLs from this project are included in the installed version of FlexSim.

   2. The FlexSimPy project implements a mechanism for controlling the FlexSim application from python.
 It compiles to a valid python